kerimala/invoiceEngine/ARCHITECTURE.md

 3.  **View:** A simple Blade view at `resources/views/invoice/create.blade.php` provides the HTML form for the file upload.

-4.  **Service Registration:** The `InvoiceFileIngestService` is registered as a singleton in the `InvoiceFileIngestServiceProvider` to allow for dependency injection in the controller.
+4.  **Service Registration:** All services are registered in their respective Service Providers to allow for dependency injection.

 To use it, run the local server (`php artisan serve`) and navigate to `/invoice/upload` in your browser.